-Overview: The Executive Board of the Science Fiction Research Association invites travel grant proposals to attend and present at the annual conference of Science Fiction Research Association.
+The Executive Committee of the Science Fiction Research Association invites travel grant proposals to attend and present at the annual conference of the Science Fiction Research Association.
 Maximum awards of $500 may be given.
 (In the past the SFRA has considered distance traveled primarily in terms of domestic vs. international travel.
 Starting with travel awards for the 2019 conference, the geographic criterion has been based on the estimated cost of travel, as one factor among many.)
 While you do not need to be a current member of the organization to apply for this grant, please remember that you must be a member of SFRA to present at the conference.
 Grant checks will be presented to awardees during the conference funded by the grant.

 Please organize your proposal as follows:

-1. A cover page that gives the name of the applicant (please do not identify yourself or your institution in the rest of the proposal), mailing addresses, email addresses, phone numbers, distance from the conference; please mention if you are willing to accept partial funding.
+- A cover page that gives the name of the applicant (please do not identify yourself or your institution in the rest of the proposal), mailing addresses, email addresses, phone numbers, distance from the conference; please note your willingness to accept partial funding.
 Submit your cover page as a separate document from the remainder of your proposal.

-- the professional growth you intend receive by attending the conference.
+- the professional growth you intend to receive by attending the conference.

-4. A realistic, detailed budget on a separate page.
+- A realistic, detailed budget for your conference attendance.
 Be sure to list alternative funding resources you have already applied for and/or received money from.

-Criteria for Selection: You may find the following criteria useful in preparing your proposal.
-The Executive Board will use these to conduct reviews of all proposals.
+You may find the following criteria useful in preparing your proposal.
+The Executive Committee will use these to conduct reviews of all proposals.

-· Submit a final written report of 1 to 2 pages to the secretary of the SFRA Board by September 30 of the calendar year in which they attend and present at the SFRA conference.
+- Submit a final written report of 1 to 2 pages to the secretary of the SFRA Executive Committee by September 30 of the calendar year in which they attend and present at the SFRA conference.

-Questions should be directed to the SFRA Secretary, Susan A. George, sageorge13<at>yahoo.com
+Questions should be directed to SFRA Secretary Sarah Lohmann.

 Proposals should be submitted to the same, as Rich Text File or Portable Document Format attachments.